Tiger FM

 Sekanyo Suleiman, Chairman Nsooba Slaughter House.

-In a related development, the Chairman of Namayiba Taxi Park, Faizo Sebirumbi, cautioned parents picking children from boarding schools to be alert when choosing transport means.
-He revealed incidents where parents hired taxis from undesignated locations and ended up being robbed.
+In a related development, the Chairman of Namayiba Taxi Park, Faizo Sebirumbi, has cautioned parents picking up children from boarding schools to be vigilant when choosing transport.
+He cited incidents where parents hired taxis from undesignated locations and were subsequently robbed.

 “We remind our customers, especially parents, to use taxis from designated stages to avoid theft.
-Learners should also board from official parks and clearly label items like mattresses with names and contacts so they can be returned if forgotten,” Sebirumbi said.
+Learners should also board from official parks and clearly label items such as mattresses with names and contact details so they can be returned if forgotten,” Sebirumbi said.

 Fizo Sebirumbi, Chairman, Namayiba Taxi Park.